Zuccarello, Zibanejad lead Rangers past Panthers 5-2

 The Rangers benefited from strong special teams play, registering two power-play goals and a short-handed goal.

-The Panthers outshot the Rangers 14-5 in the opening period and took a 1-0 lead when Trocheck's shot sailed past Georgiev at 18:15 of the first.
-Jonathan Huberdeau and Evgenii Dadonov picked up the helpers while captain Aleksander Barkov screened the goaltender.
+The Panthers outshot the Rangers 14-5 in the opening period and took a 1-0 lead when Trocheck's shot sailed past Georgiev at 18:15.
+Huberdeau and Evgenii Dadonov picked up the helpers while captain Aleksander Barkov screened the goaltender.

-The Rangers stormed back with three unanswered goals in the second.
-Zibanejad scored his first of the game with a pretty wraparound while New York was short-handed due to a too many men on the ice penalty at 3:10.
+The Rangers stormed back with three unanswered goals in the second period.
+Zibanejad scored his first of the game with a pretty wraparound while New York was short-handed due to a too-many-men-on-the-ice penalty at 3:10.
 Adam McQuaid picked up the assist.

+"It was big after a terrible first," Zuccarello said.
+"We came out hungrier, making smart plays and helping each other out."

 At 16:08 of the second period, Zibanejad struck again with a wrist shot that beat Hutchinson on the short side, giving New York a 3-1 advantage.
 Zibanejad became the first Rangers player to record a short-handed and power-play goal in the same period since Brandon Dubinsky in April 2009.
 Pionk and Chris Kreider assisted on the play.